dry-rb/dry-system/docsite/source/plugins.html.md

 ### Advanced Configuration

-If you find you need to adjust Zeitwerk configuration, you can do so by accessing the `Zeitwerk::Loader` instance directly on the container.
+If you find you need to adjust Zeitwerk configuration, you can do so by accessing the `Zeitwerk::Loader` instance directly on the container, as `.autoloader`:

 ```ruby
 # After you have configured the container